Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 * Following best practices of "code up and data down", pull the resulting Drupal code changes from your Local upstream to your Staging and Production systems.

-* **RELEASE TESTING** You'll download new ISLE images temporarily tagged as `1.3.0-dev` instead of the standard ISLE `1.3.0`.
-  * **Please note:** _This is a temporary process until all ISLE Phase II UAT testing is completed and the images can be released._
-  * You'll download a new ISLE image called `isle-varnish:1.3.0-dev`
+* You'll download ISLE images along with a new ISLE image called `isle-varnish`

 * You'll make additional edits and modifications to the following ISLE configuration files on your Local system, check them into git and then pull the code on your Staging and Production systems.
   * `docker-compose.production.yml` &  `docker-compose.local.yml`